andrewf414/stuffINeed/README.md

 There are still a number of things that are incomplete (like sort) but already some useful pieces here.
 I regularly use the time stuff in particular.

 ### Install

 $ npm i @fitzy/stuffineed

 ### Usage

 ```
 import  *  as  sin  from  '@fitzy/stuffineed';

 sin.time.localToUtc(some date object);
 ```

 ### Tests

 npm run test

+### Using ad-hoc with Node.js

+1. open up node however you like (e.g. in cmd type node)
+2. require whichever module you want, `const fin = require('./classes/financialStuff')`
+3. use it, e.g. fin.interestOnly(pv, r, n)